DL02926/CTFd-Deployment-With-uWSGI-NGINX/README.md

 I didn't know much about any of the frameworks used, so I figured I'd create this guide for people in my position!

+> This guide assumes that you already have a working Ubuntu Server 18.04 set up with a superuser.

 ##### Frameworks Used
   - CTFd v2.1.2 (https://github.com/CTFd/CTFd/)